Dental Crowns Atascocita

 Dental Crown Materials

-There are other materials besides porcelain that we can use to make dental crowns, depending on what qualities are most important.
-For durability, cast gold can’t be beat.
-However, this is not always the most aesthetic choice — especially towards the front of the mouth.
-Other possibilities include porcelain-fused-to-metal crowns (PFM), which have a metal interior for strength and a porcelain exterior for a more natural appearance, and all-porcelain crowns with zirconia, representing the strongest ceramic.
-We would be happy to discuss the pros and cons of these various options with you.
+We can use various materials besides porcelain to make dental crowns, depending on the qualities you prioritize.
+For unmatched durability, cast gold offers exceptional strength, though it may not be the most aesthetic choice, especially for front teeth.
+Porcelain-fused-to-metal (PFM) crowns combine a metal interior for strength with a porcelain exterior for a more natural appearance.
+Additionally, all-porcelain crowns with zirconia provide the strongest ceramic option.
+We are happy to discuss the pros and cons of these options with you to help determine the best choice for your needs.

 Dental Crown Process

-Crowning or capping a tooth will usually take two to three visits.
-At the first visit, your tooth is prepared to receive its new crown.
-First, it is shaped to fit inside the new covering.
-This will involve some drilling to give the tooth a uniform shape.
-The tooth and the surrounding area will be numbed beforehand.
-If there is very little tooth structure left to begin with, the tooth may have to be built up with filling material, rather than filed down, to support the crown.
+Crowning or capping a tooth typically takes two to three visits.
+During the first visit, the dentist prepares your tooth for its new crown.
+First, they shape the tooth to fit inside the new covering, which requires some drilling to create a uniform shape.
+Before this process begins, they numb the tooth and surrounding area to ensure comfort.
+If the tooth has minimal structure remaining, the dentist may build it up with filling material instead of filing it down to provide adequate support for the crown.

-After the tooth is prepared, impressions of your teeth are taken, either digitally or with reliable, putty-like impression materials, and sent to the dental laboratory.
-There, the impressions will be used to make models of your teeth for the creation of a crown.
-The models will serve as guides to the highly skilled lab technicians, who will ensure that your new crown is designed to enhance your smile and function well within your bite.
-Before you leave the office, a temporary crown will be attached to your tooth to protect it until the permanent crown is ready.
+After preparing the tooth, the dentist takes impressions of your teeth, either digitally or using reliable, putty-like materials.
+These impressions are then sent to the dental laboratory, where technicians create a model of your teeth to design a custom crown.
+Skilled lab technicians use these models to craft a crown that enhances your smile and fits seamlessly within your bite.
+Before you leave, the dentist places a temporary crown on your tooth to protect it until the permanent crown is ready.

-At the second visit, your permanent crown will be cemented to your tooth with a resin that hardens when exposed to a special light source.
+During the second visit, the dentist cements the permanent crown onto your tooth using a resin that hardens under a special light source, ensuring a secure and lasting fit.

-Are you looking for dental crowns Atascocita?
+Are you looking for dental crowns in Atascocita, TX?
 Call Summer Creek Dental in Humble, TX today!